 Young locals will tell you that the city has a religious theme.
 And it’s true.
 Isfahan, compared to other mega-cities of Iran like Shiraz and Tehran, falls under the more Islamic and less liberal categories.
 Islam might be the majority in Isfahan, but there are other minorities with historical background living in Isfahan.
 Jews enjoy the free practice of their religion with 13 synagogues in the city.
 Christians have resided in the Jolfa neighborhood for a long time, which is now home to the Vank Cathedral, one of the most beautiful churches in Iran.
-Visiting the city’s religious sites should be on anyone’s Isfahan day plans.
+Visiting the Iran religion sites should be on anyone’s Isfahan day plans.

 Its people are known for

 In a less politically-correct generation, Iranian would joke about different cities of Iran.
 The Isfahani character was the person who wanted to save money.
 It means that they are able to see down the road, how things will turn out, and to be prepared for the worst to come.
-But Isfahanis are known for their hospitality, their love for the foreigners, and kindness towards strangers.
+But Isfahanis are known for their good persian hospitality, their love for the foreigners, and kindness towards strangers.

 Art and architecture in Isfahan